AC-Panda/b3d-debug/README.md

 ## Instructions

-1. Run the (`blender_debug_log.cmd`) CMD script by clicking it from your root Blender folder
+1. Run the (`blender_debug_log.cmd`) CMD script by clicking it from your root Blender folder.
-2. A `terminal window` should open once the script is clicked: `hover` your `mouse-cursor` over the generated terminal window
+2. A `terminal window` should open once the script is clicked: `hover` your `mouse-cursor` over the generated terminal window.
-3. Once the `terminal window` is `active`, push the `ENTER` key to confirm opening of Blender, and Blender should open normally
+3. Once the `terminal window` is `active`, push the `ENTER` key to confirm opening of Blender, and Blender should open normally.
-4. Attempt to make Blender crash again; and when it does, `File Explorer` should automatically open a new Explorer window that contains a newly generated folder containting the crash logs
+4. Attempt to make Blender crash again; and when it does, `File Explorer` should automatically open a new Explorer window that contains a newly generated folder containting the crash logs.
-5. In the generated crash logs folder, make sure to view `blender_debug_output.txt` and NOT `blender_system_info.txt` to prevent wasting time
+5. In the generated crash logs folder, make sure to view `blender_debug_output.txt` and NOT `blender_system_info.txt` to prevent wasting time.

-**SPECIAL MENTIONS:** Please understand that Blender may **NOT** crash while running it from the debug terminal, as some exception alerts have been disabled
+<br>**SPECIAL MENTIONS:** Please understand that Blender may **NOT** crash while running it from the debug terminal, as some exception alerts have been disabled.

 # How to debug a exported BGE runtime